Osteoarthritis of the ankle: methods for joint-preservation

-Similar to the term "stomachache" not stating the cause of the pain, "arthritis of the ankle" also makes no indications on the specific cause of the joint disease.
+Similar to the term "stomachache" not stating the cause of the pain, "arthritis of the ankle" also makes no indications of the specific cause of the joint disease.
 However, the physician is often able to determine the cause of the ailment.
-This could for example be a loose body, a misalignment of the leg axis, a ligament injury.
+This could for example be a loose body, a misalignment of the leg axis or a ligament injury.

 Who gets arthritis of the ankle?

 How common are sports injuries of the ankle?

 - Volleyball 40%